antvis/G6/docs/manual/middle/elements/nodes/image.en.md

   width: 800,
   height: 600,
   defaultNode: {
-    // shape: 'image',  // The shape has been assigned in the data, we do not have to define it any more
+    // type: 'image',  // The type has been assigned in the data, we do not have to define it any more
     clipCfg: {
       show: true,
       type: 'circle'